Image Description: a closeup of dandelion fluff, or pappus, that carries the seeds.

 Photo Description: Hillside in the spring covered with yellow mustard flowers and a live oak tree bent from the wind.
 Oaks do an incredible job adapting to environmental demands.
 Photo credit: Laurie Ferguson, Poly Canyon, San Luis Obispo, CA, 2016.

 Autism is as unique for each individual as the infinite varieties of music.
-Both Autism and Asperger's are now considered under the "umbrella" of Autism, which is a neurological difference and a natural part of human diversity.
+Both Autism and Asperger's are now considered under the "umbrella" of Autism, which is a neurological difference and a natural, valid part of human diversity.
 You might see common characteristics of Autistic people, ADHDers, and people with sensory processing or learning differences.
-Being Autistic does not necessarily impair functioning for everyone and can bring strengths and skills.
+Being Autistic does not necessarily impair day-to-day life for everyone and can bring strengths and skills.
 Support, understanding, and acceptance are key.
 When supports are needed, such as with improving communication, learning, independent living skills, and social relationships, it is crucial to also preserve and celebrate who you are.

-An assessment for Autism includes what we used to call Asperger's (some people refer to this as "high-functioning" Autism, although these labels regarding level of functioning obscure both challenges and strengths, and the Autistic community sees these as ableist.
+An assessment for Autism includes what we used to call Asperger's (some people refer to this as "high-functioning" Autism, although these labels regarding level of functioning obscure both challenges and strengths, and the Autistic community sees functioning labels as ableist).
 Perhaps you are looking for support for issues related to job difficulties, college, relationships, parenting, or independent living.
 Succeeding in these areas can sometimes be more challenging if you are Autistic, while you also have unique strengths.
 "Masking," or covering up your Autistic traits to appear more "neurotypical" (NT) can lead to exhaustion and burnout.
 Sometimes, it is more important for the environment to change, rather than you.
 Becoming your own self-advocate is important so that you can feel comfortable voicing your needs.
 Dr. Ferguson can help coordinate with the services you might already receive, and consult with you (or your family if you wish).

 Autistic individuals largely prefer the term "Autistic," as it is part of their identity and it is a big part of who they are.
 You can't take it off like a jacket.
 The earlier "person first" movement ("person with autism") was well-intentioned and meant to highlight that everyone should have the same rights.
 But now many in the Autistic community want to stress that Autism is central to their identity, preferring "identity first" language ("Autistic person").
 Bottom line, it is up to the individual.
 Just ask!